Voxel-Fox-Ltd/MarriageBot/README.md

 * `m!disown @User#1231`
 Allows you to disown one of your children.

+* `m!emancipate @User#1231`
+The equivelant of running away from home.
+Removes your parent.

 * `m!partner [@User#1231]`
 Shows who the user's partner is.
 Defaults to yourself.